richafnu/Viva/Viva/engage/analytics.md

    [![Screenshot of the Viva Engage admin center for managing Analytics.](/Viva/media/engage/admin/manage-analytics-eac.png)](/Viva/media/engage/admin/manage-analytics-eac.png#lightbox)

 3. From the **Analytics settings** page, network admins can select the **Feature access management** link to activate AI-related features.
-These include sentiment analysis and theme extraction in Microsoft 365.
+These features include sentiment analysis and theme extraction in Microsoft 365.
 See [Manage AI Summarization in Microsoft 365](#manage-ai-summarization-in-microsoft-365) for details.

    [![Screenshot of settings to manage Analytics.](/Viva/media/engage/admin/analytics-admin-settings.png)](/Viva/media/engage/admin/analytics-admin-settings.png#lightbox)